alecdotninja/no-titlebar-when-maximized/README.md

 For information on [creating](https://gjs.guide/extensions/development/creating.html) and [debugging](https://gjs.guide/extensions/development/debugging.html) a GNOME extension, see [the official documentation](https://gjs.guide/extensions).

-`script/build.sh` can be used to create a zip file suitable for [submission to GNOME](https://extensions.gnome.org/upload/). `script/install.sh` can be used to install the extention locally for testing.
+Dependencies for this project are managed using [npm](https://www.npmjs.com/).
+To format the code, run `npm run format`.
+To lint the code, run `npm run lint`.
+To create a zip file suitable for [submission to GNOME](https://extensions.gnome.org/upload/) or [local installation](https://linuxconfig.org/how-to-install-gnome-shell-extensions-from-zip-file-using-command-line-on-ubuntu-18-04-bionic-beaver-linux), run `npm run build`.

 ## Contributing